akshatamohanty/akshatamohanty.github.io/_posts/blog/2018-4-25-blog_Basic-Angular-Animations.md

 ---
-published: false
 layout: post
 group: blog
-title:  Simple Angular Animation to create a slide-in/slide-out navbar
+title: Exploring Angular Animations by building a slider nav
-subtitle: Angular animations are intimidating but a powerful feature to tie animations to components related to business logic, without compromising performance
-summary: Angular provides a way to add animations to your app, tied to your application logic, with almost similar performance as native CSS animations.
+summary: Animations are an important part of the user experience.
+The subtle movements in an app, when done right, not only provide the user with useful feedback but also create an unconscious, favourable impression of 'smoothness' in your application/website.
+Angular provides a way to add animations to your app, tied to your application logic, with almost similar performance as native CSS animations.
 date:   2018-04-25
 type: post
 category: tech